PrinsFrank/PrinsFrank.nl/_posts/2021-01-25-Non-existing-flag-emojis-on-windows.md

 > NotoColorEmoji uses the CBDT/CBLC color font format, (..)
 Windows supports it starting with Windows 10 Anniversary Update (..)

 Great!
-This means we kind of solved the Windows emoji issue, but only for people on a recently updated version of Windows 10, wich will be around 75% percent of the Windows users.
+This means we kind of solved the Windows emoji issue, but only for people on a recently updated version of Windows 10, which will be around 75% percent of the Windows users.
 Quite a substantial fix!
 I included the font as follows;

 ```html
 <style>